-That why I write this article, in which we’re going to go through some best technical SEO practices for beginners so you can keep your site in good health.
+That is why I write this article, in which we’re going to go through some best technical SEO practices for beginners so you can keep your site in good health.
 So, Let’s get started.

 So the first thing you should do is ensure that your site structure follows a logical hierarchy.
 Site structure is simply the way you organize content on your website.
 You can think of it as a mind map.